 Many ornamental cherry trees have pretty bark, which means they look good right through into the winter, when many other garden plants have long given up the ghost.
 One of the most impressive is Prunus serrula which has a striking mahogany coloured bark.
 This glows as it peels away in paper thin strips and the sun shines through it.

 10. Blossom trees are easy to look after

-For all their assets, the blossom trees I have mentioned here tend to be fairly easy going, hardy and easy to look after.
+Finally, for all their assets, the blossom trees I have mentioned here tend to be fairly easy going, hardy and easy to look after.
 They generally require no more than a bit of pruning into shape once a year.
 Cherry trees should be pruned in summer to avoid getting the silver leaf fungal disease.
 Espaliers, cordons and fan-trained trees are pruned around the beginning of September to restrict their growth.
 Free standing trees are generally pruned while they are dormant in winter.
-More information on how to prune fruit trees can be found here.
+You can find more information on how to prune fruit trees here.

 So you don’t have to be a keen gardener to plant one and what’s not to love about a blossom tree?
 With their early flowers, summer fruits, autumn leaves and winter bark and their ability to bring wildlife in, they really do earn their place in the garden.